Pinching estimates for solutions of the linearized Ricci flow system in higher dimensions: Introduction and main results

-Our first main result gives a precise pointwise measure of the size of $h$ relative to the scalar curvature in higher dimensions. \begin{theorem} Let $(M^n,g(t),h(t))$, $t\in[0,T)$, $T<\infty$ be a solution to the linearized Ricci flow system \eqref{Rf}-\eqref{LLh} on a closed $n$-dimensional ($n\geq 4$) manifold with positive scalar curvature.
+Now we give the first main result, which describes a precise pointwise measure of the size of $h$ relative to the scalar curvature in higher dimensions when the Weyl tensor remains identically zero under the Ricci flow. \begin{theorem} Let $(M^n,g(t),h(t))$, $t\in[0,T)$, $T<\infty$ be a solution to the linearized Ricci flow system \eqref{Rf}-\eqref{LLh} on a closed $n$-dimensional ($n\geq 4$) manifold with positive scalar curvature.
 Assume that the Weyl tensor remains identically zero under the linearized Ricci flow system.
 Then there exists a constant $c_0<\infty$ depending only on $g(0)$ and $h(0)$ such that

+on $M\times[0,T)$. \end{theorem} The proof of Theorem \ref{Main} essentially follows the arguments of \cite{[AC]}.
+The main difference is more complicated curvature terms due to the higher dimensions.
+We reduce this difficulty to a matrix problem, which is discussed in Section \ref{NonP}.
+The assumption of the Weyl tensor in Theorem \ref{Main} seems to be necessary because the Weyl tensor remains identically zero in Theorem A. It is interesting to ask if there exists a similar pinching estimate under different curvature assumptions.

+\begin{remark} In Theorem \ref{Main}, we assume that the scalar curvature is positive; however in Theorem A, the scalar curvature only needs to be a lower bound.
+This is because Anderson and Chow use a special property of curvature estimate in dimension 3 due to Hamilton-Ivey estimate (see Theorem 24.4 in \cite{[Ham3]} or \cite{[Ivey]}), whereas this property does not hold in higher dimensions.
+Therefore the scalar curvature condition in Theorem \ref{Main} is a little stronger than the case of Theorem A. \end{remark}